Jonathan Franks: Ross County

 On 18 June 2015, Franks agreed a two-year deal with Scottish Premiership side Ross County.
 On 13 March 2016, he came on as a late substitute as Ross County beat Hibernian 2–1 to win the Scottish League Cup.
 He was released in May 2017 after County decided not to renew his contract.

 Hartlepool United

-On 17 August 2017, Franks signed for Hartlepool United for a second time.
+On 17 August 2017, Franks signed for Hartlepool United for a second time who were now competing in the National League.
+Franks scored in three consecutive games early in his second spell in wins against Guiseley, Maidstone United and Dagenham & Redbridge.
+Amidst the risk of administration for the club, Hartlepool were placed under a transfer embargo.
+Franks' contract ended in mid-January, with Hartlepool unable to re-sign him.

 Wrexham

-After being released by Hartlepool, Franks joined Wrexham on 6 February 2018.
+After leaving Hartlepool, Franks joined Wrexham on 6 February 2018.
 Franks was released by Wrexham in May 2018.

 ÍBV

 On 15 May 2018, Franks joined Icelandic Úrvalsdeild side ÍBV.

 Stockton Town

 On 24 January 2020, Franks returned to his hometown to play for Stockton Town, who play in the Northern League Division One, in the ninth-tier of the English football league.
 Franks said of the transfer: "I'd always spoken to the Chairman about playing for the Club before I finished playing and now this opportunity has arisen I'm genuinely excited to be part of the Club again and help the Club achieve its ambitions."
-Franks came on as a substitute in his first game, a top-of-the-table match away to Shildon A.F.C., where he scored with, "what was probably his first touch", in a match Stockton won 2–0.
+Franks came on as a substitute in his first game, a top-of-the-table match away to Shildon, where he scored with, "what was probably his first touch", in a match Stockton won 2–0.